11 Best Cheap Drift Cars In 2025

 mazda rx8 drifting

-We’ve written more information on the rotary engine in our Ultimate RX-7 Guide if you’re keen to know more.
+If you’re interested, we’ve included more information on the rotary engine in our in-depth RX-7 Guide.

-For this reason, we wrote this RX-8 motor swap article to summarize the potential that can be had from this incredible chassis.
+For this reason, we wrote this RX-8 motor swap article to summarize the potential of this incredible chassis with a more reliable powerplant under the hood.

 Perhaps you’ve found a bargain shell with a dead engine?
-Or one that’s had an LS-swap?
+Or one that’s had an LS swap?
+These are surprisingly common and often the most cost-effective way to own an RX-8.

 If this is the case, you could well be on to a winner!
-Although they can be a handful, they also have a lot of potential, and there are plenty of aftermarket upgrades available for the car.
+Although they can be a handful, they also have a lot of potential, and plenty of aftermarket upgrades are available.

 Mercedes C-Class